Archive 81 (podcast): TV adaptation

 The podcast was adapted into television for Netflix by Rebecca Sonnenshine and Paul Harris Boardman.
 The show debuted on January 14, 2022, and stars Mamoudou Athie, Dina Shihabi, and Matt McGorry.
 The television series was loosely based on the same story.
-In the podcast Dan is restoring audiotapes, but in the television series he is restoring videotapes.
+In the podcast Dan is only archiving audiotapes, but in the television series he is restoring videotapes.
+In March 2022, the series was canceled after one season.